Guides - Deploy Apache Guacamole through the Linode Marketplace

 To verify that the app has been fully installed, see Get Started with Marketplace Apps > Verify Installation.
 Once installed, follow the instructions within the Getting Started After Deployment section to access the application and start using it.

-- The limited sudo/VNC user to be created for the Linode (required): The VNC username created for this Linode with sudo permissions.
+- The limited sudo/VNC user to be created for the Linode (required): The VNC username created for this Compute Instance with sudo permissions.
 This is used for your VNC session.

 - The password for the limited sudo/VNC user (required): Password for your sudo/VNC user.
 This is used for your VNC session.